Scheduled MonumentsEnglandHoar Stone long barrow

 What is Hoar Stone long barrow?

-Hoar Stone long barrow is a Neolithic burial monument located in Gloucestershire, England.
+Hoar Stone long barrow is a Neolithic burial monument situated in Gloucestershire, England, dating to the fourth millennium before the present era.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018161.

 Who is responsible for protecting Hoar Stone long barrow?